Particular/docs.particular.net/servicecontrol/creating-config-file.md

 See [Installation](installation.md) for details on how to set this at install time.

-## Usage Reporting
+## Usage Reporting when using ServiceControl

-These settings are available on ServiceControl version 5.4 or higher.

 ### LicensingComponent/ServiceControlThroughputDataQueue

+Version: 5.4.0+

 The queue on which throughput data is received by the ServiceControl Error instance.
 This setting must match the equivalent [`Monitoring/ServiceControlThroughputDataQueue`](/servicecontrol/monitoring-instances/installation/creating-config-file.md#usage-reporting-monitoringservicecontrolthroughputdataqueue) setting for the Monitoring instance.